He’d spent years in academia and was nearing his 40s. The problem was that after 15 years, he was bored of physics.

 Books and blogs are great for information, but the latest and best knowledge is in the brains of actual industry practitioners.
 You had to speak to them to know.

-(this is also very similar to algo driven trading strategies in investment banking.
+(this is also very similar to algorithmic trading strategies in investment banking.
 You have to be in the industry to know what the latest standards are.
 By the time it’s published in a book, it’s already outdated)

 Bit by bit, Kenny built a small network of smart people working in Data Science in Singapore.
 Thankfully, the community was small and friendly.
 This allowed him to gain a strong network very quickly.